 - Its documentation is exceptional, and it helps you to understand the models as well as how to use them properly.

 However, machine learning is still a highly complex and rapidly evolving field, and scikit-learn has a steep learning curve.
-That's why I created a scikit-learn video series (9 videos, 4 hours), which will help you to gain a thorough grasp of both machine learning fundamentals and the scikit-learn workflow.
+That's why I created a scikit-learn video series (10 videos), which will help you to gain a thorough grasp of both machine learning fundamentals and the scikit-learn workflow.
 The series doesn't presume any familiarity with machine learning or advanced mathematics.
 (You can find all of the code from the series on GitHub.)

 "Your videos are absolutely incredible.
 I have just completed the course on Machine Learning with Python and I can say I understood every single thing thanks to your excellent teaching style and skills." - Guillaume B